Sleighs/chat-plus/README.md

 - (In development) Portable popout chat window

 ## Installation

+Expected to be on the Chrome Extensions store soon.
+Until then you can download it from this repo and install it manually in Chrome's "Manage Extensions" tab at [chrome://extensions/](chrome://extensions/).

 - Download this repository by clicking "Code" then "Download Zip".
 - Unzip the zip file.
 - From the Chrome Extensions page, turn on "Developer Mode", click "Load unpacked", then select the unzipped folder.